matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 key in the object that it submits.
 This dictionary contains a ``type`` key whose value is the name of the stage type that the client is attempting to complete.
-It must also contains a ``session`` key with the value of the session key given by the home server, if one was given.
+It must also contains a ``session`` key with the value of the session key given by the homeserver, if one was given.
 It also contains other keys dependent on the stage type being attempted.
 For example, if the client is attempting to complete login type ``example.type.foo``, it might submit something like this::